shakfu/minihost/docs/dev/desktop_app.md

 **Decision (for the first public release): ship in-process, document the limitation, add cheap recovery, and gate out-of-process hosting on evidence.**

 Hosting third-party plugins in the app's own process means a plugin crash takes down the app.
-Out-of-process hosting (one helper per plugin or per format) is the standard mitigation, but it adds an IPC seam to every audio block and roughly doubles the engine's complexity.
+Out-of-process hosting (one helper per plugin or per format) is the standard mitigation, but it adds an IPC layer to every audio block and roughly doubles the engine's complexity.
 Paying that cost before we know crashes are a real problem for our users is premature.
 The stance is therefore:

 1. **Ship in-process.** The realtime and offline engines both run plugins in-process, as built today.
 This is the same trust model every plugin loaded into a DAW already lives under.